alestrunda/cerberus-client/README.md

 # Cerberus Client

-Online [client](https://cerberus-client.netlify.com/), [server](https://cerberus-server2.herokuapp.com/) (sample data, please note that it's hosted on Heroku, so there are delays as the app falls in sleep mode regularly).

-Web app to track my financial operations.
+Web app to track financial operations.
 Everyone should track incomes and expenses.
 The app tracks also debts and that's vital for freelancing.

 This is the front-end part, there is also back-end [cerberus-server](https://github.com/alestrunda/cerberus-server) using mongoDB to store the data.
 Web app is build on react - typescrip, apollo - graphql and sass for styling.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Design inspiration from: pixelbuddha.net

+## App sample

+Online [client](https://cerberus-client.netlify.com/), [server](https://cerberus-server2.herokuapp.com/) (with sample data).

 ![screen](http://files.alestrunda.cz/cerberus/screen.jpg)